HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

   )
 }}

-`prefer_related_applications` appears only in 6.87% of desktop and 7.66% of sites.The chart shows that 97.92% of desktop and 93.03% of mobile sites that defined this property have a value of `false`.
+`prefer_related_applications` appears only in 6.87% of desktop and 7.66% of sites.
+The chart shows that 97.92% of desktop and 93.03% of mobile sites that defined this property have a value of `false`.
 This indicates that most PWA developers prefer to offer the PWA experience rather than a native app.

-Despite the fact that the vast majority of PWA developers prefer promoting their PWA experiences to native applications, some well known PWAs (like Twitter), still prefer recommending the native app over the PWA experience.
+Despite the fact that the vast majority of PWA developers prefer promoting their PWA experiences to native applications, some well-known PWAs (like Twitter), still prefer recommending the native app over the PWA experience.
 This might be due to a preference of the teams building these experiences, or some specific business needs (lack of some API in the web).

-<p class="note">Note: Instead of making this decision statically at configuration, developers can also <a hreflang="en" href="https://web.dev/define-install-strategy/">create more dynamic heuristics</a> to promote an experience, for example, based on the user's behavior or other characteristics (device, connection, location, etc).</p>
+<p class="note">Note: Instead of making this decision statically at configuration, developers can also <a hreflang="en" href="https://web.dev/define-install-strategy/">create more dynamic heuristics</a> to promote an experience, for example, based on the user's behavior or other characteristics (device, connection, location, etc.).</p>

 ### Top manifest categories